Usman Haque: Selected projects

-Others include Another Life, one of Haque’s permanent interactive installations, located in Bradford, UK; Assemblance, which “lets visitors sculpt and shapes beams of lasers” [sic]; Cinder, an “augmented reality creature [that] ‘lives in the school’”; and Starling Crossing, an “interactive road crossing that only appears when needed”.
+Others include Another Life, one of Haque’s permanent interactive installations, located in Bradford, UK; Assemblance, which “lets visitors sculpt and shapes beams of lasers” [sic]; Cinder, an augmented reality cat designed "to get students interacting closely with the modern technology"; and Starling Crossing, an “interactive road crossing that only appears when needed”.

 In the internet of things he is known for founding Pachube in 2007, an IoT data platform that “enabled hundreds of Japanese civilians to quickly and easily share weather and radiation data in the aftermath of the Fukushima disaster”, acquired by LogMeIn in 2011, renamed Xively and sold on to Google in 2018.
 He also founded Thingful, a search engine for the internet of things, in 2013.

 Awards and honors

 Haque won a Japan Media Arts Festival Excellence Award in 2004 and was a Brit Insurance Design Awards winner in 2008.
 He was appointed a Design Council Ambassador in 2021 and in 2022 he joined the London Mayor's Data for London Advisory Board.